bscriver123/market-neutral-requester/README.md

    ```shell
    python -m market_router.scripts.deposit
    ```
-   This command facilitates depositing funds into an Market Router account, as specified in the `deposit_amount` configuration.
+   This command facilitates depositing funds into a Market Router account, as specified in the `deposit_amount` configuration.

 4. **Create Instance Script**
    ```shell